 All first-year students are required to participate in the University of San Diego School of Law First-Year Oral Arguments.
-This event is essentially the culmination of their first year of law school.
+This event culminates their first year of law school.
 The students argue one side of an appellate case and are judged by members of the greater legal community.
 Our students depend on respected and talented members of the legal community to ensure a quality experience.

-What does being an Oral Arguments judge entail?
+What does being an Oral Argument judge entail?

-Oral Arguments take place during the spring semester, generally during late March or early April.
+Oral Arguments take place during the spring semester, generally during April.
 Each judge attends a short pre-meeting (which includes a meal) and hears a series of student oral arguments as a part of a three-member panel of judges.
-Each session is approximately a three-hour commitment.
+Each session requires a commitment of approximately two and a half hours.